quicwg/base-drafts/draft-ietf-quic-transport.md

 ### Handshake {#handshake-properties}

-The QUIC handshake incorporates the TLS 1.3 handshake and incorporates the cryptographic properties described in {{?RFC8446}}; Appendix E.1.
+The QUIC handshake incorporates the TLS 1.3 handshake and enjoys the cryptographic properties described in {{?RFC8446}}; Appendix E.1.

 In addition to those properties, the QUIC handshake is intended to provide